w3f/polkadot-spec/docs/sect-lightclient.md

 :::
 ## -sec-num- Storage for Light Clients {#sect-storage-lightclient}

 The light client requires a persistent storage for saving the state of the blockchain.
-In addition it requires efficient Serialization/De-serialization methods to transform SCALE ([Section -sec-num-ref-](id-cryptography-encoding#sect-scale-codec)) encoded network traffic for storing and reading from the persistent storage.
+In addition, it requires efficient Serialization/De-serialization methods to transform SCALE ([Section -sec-num-ref-](id-cryptography-encoding#sect-scale-codec)) encoded network traffic for storing and reading from the persistent storage.